CURRENT SPECIALS: January, 2018

-Three Points: FREE SPAY/NEUTER Spay and Neuter Solutions and Asavet Charities, the first Wednesday of every month (November 1st).
+Three Points: SPAY/NEUTER for $35 copay.
+Vaccines: DAPP/PRC vaccines $20 and rabies $15.
+Asavet Charities, the first Wednesday of every month (January 3rd).
 Check in is at 8am.
 First come first serve.
 No food for the pets after midnight, water is fine.
 At the fire station at 10351 S. Sasabe Hwy.
 Vaccines are also available for reasonable prices.
 Call 520-889-9643